Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 # 1. UX
 ### Website owner business goals
 This website is a great opportunity for the owner to be seen online.
 The customers can place orders at anytime.

 This webiste allows the owner to reach the target group and the market.

+The user get the best possible visitor experience.
 ### User goals
 ___
 #### New user goals: